ozluna/EcoShop/Testing.md

 * Other problem I have is when I wrote the modal I added the js code to my static folder but recently it stopped working and I had to add the script to my html to get it working.

 * I am aware that on the PRoduct Model there are imageurl and rating fields which are not used I wanted to get rid of it but I was worried it will break something same reason with friendly name field on category.

+* The discount does not display on the checkout sucess page Unfortunately I have realised a bit late and didn't have time to fix it.
+I have checked the stripe it does charge the user from the discounted price.